flanderboy/slug/README.md

 # slug
-slug is a free function to create beautiful URL.
+slug is a free function to create beautiful URL for blog or website.

 # Installation